JasperFx/marten/docs/guide/configuration/hostbuilder.md

 The built in DI service registration helpers were introduced in Marten v3.12.
 :::

-If your application uses an [IoC container](https://en.wikipedia.org/wiki/Inversion_of_control), the easiest way to integrate Marten into a .Net application is to add the key Marten services to the underlying IoC container for the application.

-As briefly shown in the [getting started](/guide/) page, Marten comes with extension methods for the .Net Core standard `IServiceCollection` to quickly add Marten services to any .Net Core application that is bootstrapped by either the [Generic IHostBuilder abstraction](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1) or the slightly older [ASP.Net Core IWebHostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder?view=aspnetcore-3.1) hosting models.
+As briefly shown in the [getting started](/guide/) page, Marten comes with extension methods for the .Net Core standard `IServiceCollection` to quickly add Marten services to any .Net application that is bootstrapped by either the [Generic IHostBuilder abstraction](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1) or the [ASP.Net Core IWebHostBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.iwebhostbuilder?view=aspnetcore-3.1) hosting models.

-Jumping right into a basic ASP.Net MVC Core application using the out of the box Web API template, you'd have a class called `Startup` that holds most of the configuration for your application including the IoC service registrations for your application in the `ConfigureServices()` method.
+Jumping right into a basic ASP.Net Core application using the out of the box Web API template, you'd have a class called `Startup` that holds most of the configuration for your application including the IoC service registrations for your application in the `Startup.ConfigureServices()` method.
 To add Marten to your application, use the `AddMarten()` method as shown below:

 <!-- snippet: sample_StartupConfigureServices -->